Just diagnosed with Hepatitis C?

 How serious is Hep C?

 The risk of Hepatitis C is that of chronic infection of the liver.
-The next stage is the of scarring of the liver over the period of time what is called cirrhosis (20% to 30%) of the liver.
+The next stage is the scarring of the liver over a period of time, which is called cirrhosis (20% to 30%) of the liver.

-In a few patients, the disease process may end into cancer of the liver.
+In a few patients, the disease process may end in cancer of the liver.

 Some people will never develop significant liver damage, even if not treated.